vignedev/Rigify-To-Unity/README.md

 # RigifyToUnity
 Converts Rigify rig to Humanoid compatible

 This fork attempts to salvage already weight mapped rigs by merging vertex groups of deleted/deactivated deform bones into active ones.
+It also attempts to reparent bones which do not translate correctly.

 **_Installation:_**
 - Download this repo as zip archive